|Unit Services||Research and Training||FAQ|

 The main fields of activity deal with postmortem investigation, clinical expertise and expertise on record.
 The UIAF also provides teaching and training to under-graduate and post-graduate students and also in continuing education.
 A wide variety of professions may be interestedv: medical doctors, pathologists, scientists, paramedics, judges, lawyers, police,...).
 The UIAF develops innovative research programmes in the field of forensic imaging.

 - The activities of the UIAF are provided both on the sites of Geneva and Lausanne.
-They are made under the responsibility of Dr Fabrice Dedouit, head of the unit.
-Please note that similar examinations will be carried out on-site in Geneva as of March 2016.
-The unit is made up of forensic doctors, radiologists, radiographers (TRM) and of a secretary.
+They are made under the responsibility of Prof. Tony Fracasso, head of the unit.
+The unit is made up of forensic doctors, radiologists, radiographers (TRM), engineers and of a secretary.

-- The UIAF includes several disciplines and imaging equipments (CT scan, magnetic resonance imaging (MRI) (from November2014)).
+- The UIAF includes several disciplines and imaging equipments (CT scan, magnetic resonance imaging (MRI), Surface Scan).

 |Engineer, 3D surface scanning specialist||Lorenzo Campana|